isabella232/nodejs-verificationcallback-tutorial/readme.md

 npm install --save express body-parser
 ```

-With basic wiring setup we can start writing some code.
-As I previously mentioned, when a verification reqeust is made you get that event posted to an endpoint.
-That will be a POST request and contain something like this:
+With this basic setup I can start writing some code.
+As I previously mentioned, when a verification request is made you get that event posted to an URL.
+That will be a POST request and contain data similar to below:
 ```
 {
     "id":"1234567890",